2022 Arkansas elections

 A general election was held in the U.S. state of Arkansas on November 8, 2022.
 All of Arkansas' executive officers were up for election as well as all four of the state's seats in the United States House of Representatives and a U.S. senator.
 Primaries were held on May 24, 2022, with runoff primaries on June 21.
 Polls were open from 7:30 AM to 7:30 PM CST.

 Governor

-Incumbent Republican governor Asa Hutchinson was term-limited and is not eligible for re-election.
+Incumbent Republican governor Asa Hutchinson was term-limited and not eligible for re-election.
 Two Republicans and five Democrats were qualified to be major party candidates.
 Following the primary elections, Republican Sarah Sanders faced Democrat Chris Jones in the general election.

-Sanders easily won the general election.

 Lieutenant governor

 The incumbent lieutenant governor was term-limited and instead ran for attorney general.
 Two Democrats, six Republicans, and a Libertarian ran for lieutenant governor.
 In November 2021, retiring attorney general Leslie Rutledge withdrew from the governor's race and ran for lieutenant governor instead.
 Rutledge won the Republican primary and easily defeated Democrat Kelly Krout in the general election.